DataCorrupted/peter-site/content/post/homeward.md

 That's when I knew I had a crush on her.
 Then I started to get to know her.
 She hates spicy food just like me.
-Likes dog and Japanese food, treats life with optimization.
+Likes dog and Japanese food.
+She's optimistic to life and kind to people.
 Everything I could dreamed of.

 Finally I dated her our.
 Well, not a date for her.
 I planned for days but everything began to fall apart from the first second.
 She didn't see my rose coming and she thought it was just a casual dinner as a friend.
+(
+ Come on.
+ Seriously, who would ask a girl out on Saturday night as friend?
+)
 I am not sure how can I describe the night, nor what she would felt about it.
-But I send her home anyway even though I got _friended_.
+But I walked her home anyway even though I got _friended_.
-At first I wanted it to be a night we both can remember.
+At first I wanted it to be a night that we both can remember.
 Now all I want is to forget.

 At least I admire her for being honest.